cs107e/cs107e.github.io/collaboration.md

 being discussed and in how much detail.
 You may discuss general topics (course materials, tools, language) in any depth without citation, but discussion or help specific to the particulars of an assignment requires citation.
-The particulars include such as things as the program's design, data structures, choice of algorithms, implementation strategies, testing, and debugging.
+The particulars include such things as the program's design, data structures, choice of algorithms, implementation strategies, testing, and debugging.
 Some examples: